AnemoneLabs/nymphemeral/docs/source/install/mixmaster.rst

 As long as you use that version and nymphemeral is able to find both paths to the binary and config file, you are fine.
 Configuring these paths is explained later on :ref:`cfg_mix`.

-**nymphemeral should be ready to tunnel via Tor messages sent using Mixmaster!**

 .. _`jeremy bentham remailer`: http://anemone.mooo.com/stats/
 .. _`mixmaster 3.0.3`: http://www.zen19351.zen.co.uk/mixmaster303